 How Long Does It Take to Get a GED?

 For the entire process, the length of time varies for each person.
 Variables like how much you study in advance and how far apart you schedule your tests will impact the overall time that it takes.
 When it comes to the actual tests, each one is designed to be completed within a specific amount of time.

 - Social studies—70 minutes

 - Science—90 minutes

 So how long does it take to get your GED?
-In the U.S., it takes almost 7.5 hours of total test-taking time plus however long you choose to study in advance.
-In Canada, it takes a little over seven hours of test-taking time in addition to your study time.
+It takes almost 7.5 hours of total test-taking time plus however long you choose to study in advance.

 Plus, if you end up needing to retake any of the tests, then that will also increase the overall time that it takes.
 So it's possible to get the whole process completed in only a few weeks.
 But some people choose to spend as long as a year or more to prepare for the tests.

 Why wait any longer to pursue the high school diploma or GED credential that you need?
 Schools exist that can help adults like you put their lives back on track.
 Enter your current zip code into the school finder below to discover nearby programs right now!